alexmoed/MasterClass/README.md

 ## Overview

-This repository implements Jurski's method which uses PointNet++ for 3D semantic segmentation of Gaussian Splats.
-Unlike approaches that rely on 2D projections, this method works directly with 3D data for view-independent results.
-As described in Jurski's thesis, the approach treats Gaussian splats as "more sophisticated point clouds" and leverages PointNet++'s hierarchical feature learning for point-level classification.

-My implementation focuses on making Jurski's approach more practical and robust, addressing several challenges encountered during testing.
+This repository implements Jurski's method which applies PointNet++ to semantic 3D segmentation of Gaussian splats.
+PointNet++ categorizes points using hierarchical feature learning, enabling direct classification of each individual point in the Gaussian splat cloud.
+The method assigns semantic labels (chair, table, sofa, etc.) to each point, rather than working with 2D projections.
+This point-level segmentation approach creates consistent results that aren't dependent on viewing angle, making it particularly valuable for scene manipulation and object isolation in 3D space.

 ## Demo